Napoleon Bonaparte's Army secures Eygpt and attacks Syria.

 Not just Nelson's complete victory at Abukir but also Sir Sidney Smith and Phelipeaux's support to Djezzar Pasha made a critical difference.

 Arguably real support from the Directory might have done so too.
-There is considerable circumstantial effort that they were more concerned about retaining their own positions than winning the war against the Second Coalition.
+There is considerable circumstantial evidence that they were more concerned about retaining their own positions than winning the war against the Second Coalition.

 Their failure in that war is what made Bonaparte's return from Egypt and ascension to power possible, and indeed desirable in the eyes of the French people.